Public Records & Services in Pollock

 Criminal Records

 The criminal records ecosystem in Campbell County includes records of felonies, misdemeanors, traffic violations, and sex offender registrations.
 The Campbell County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the South Dakota Sunshine Law.
-For background checks, residents can contact the South Dakota Bureau of Investigation, which provides statewide criminal history information.
+For background checks, residents can contact the South Dakota Division of Criminal Investigation, which provides statewide criminal history information.
 The Bureau's services are often used for employment screenings and other legal purposes.

 Vital Records